foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 &nbsp;
 23. Test the connection to Foundry by opening `http://<public IP address>:30000` in a new browser tab, where `<public IP address>` is the Public IP Address noted earlier in the guide.

 >You should see a Foundry screen asking for a license key at this point.
-If you do not see a Foundry screen at this point likely the steps taken in Create a VCN, or Open Ports in iptables were incorrect, or an incorrect IP address was used.
+If you do not see a Foundry screen at this point likely the steps taken in [Create a VCN and Security Policy](#create-a-vcn-virtual-cloud-network-and-security-policy), or [Open Ports in iptables](#open-ports-in-iptables) were incorrect, or an incorrect IP address was used.
 Review the steps to ensure that no errors were made and try again. {.is-info}

 24. In the terminal window, press <kbd>ctrl</kbd>-<kbd>c</kbd> to stop the Foundry test.
 You should see the last few lines as above, and a blinking cursor at **ubuntu@foundry:~/foundry$**.
 &nbsp;